react-boilerplate/react-boilerplate/docs/general/faq.md

 ## Where are the files coming from when I run `$ npm start`?

-Webpack compiles your application to memory and serves it from there, no data used on your hard drive.
-Only when you run `$ npm run build` will it write to your physical medium and preserve your bundled application across computer restarts.
+In development Webpack compiles your application runs it in-memory.
+Only when you run `$ npm run build` will it write to disk and preserve your bundled application across computer restarts.

 ## Can I use Sass with this boilerplate?

 Yes, although we advise against it and **do not support this**.

-PostCSS has a plugin called `PreCSS` that you can install, it can do the exact same things Sass can do.
-This way you can use Sass features, but still get the benefit of Autoprefixer, postcss-focus, etc.
+As an alternative, consider installing a plugin called `PreCSS`: it lets you use familiar syntax - $variables, nesting, mixins, etc. - but still benefit from Autoprefixer, postcss-focus, etc.

-If you _really_ want to use Sass then
+If you _really_ still want to use Sass then...

 1. Change `internals/webpack/webpack.base.babel.js` so that line 22 reads
     ```JavaScript